Leucothoe [Loo-KOH-thoh-ee] is a genus of broadleaf evergreen flowering plants belonging to the family Ericaceae along with Calluna vulgaris.

-Make sure the soil stays moist and ensure the soil doesn’t completely dry out between waterings.
+Make sure the soil stays moist and ensure soil doesn’t completely dry out between waterings.

-Keep in mind the Mountain Doghobble shouldn’t sit in standing water for an extended period.
+Keep in mind that Mountain Doghobble shouldn’t sit in standing water for an extended period.

-Feed the plant with special Ericaceae fertilizer during the spring season to enhances its health and maintain the acidity of the soil.
+Feed the plant with special Ericaceae fertilizer during the spring season to enhance its health and maintain the soil’s acidity.

 Grooming and Maintenance